mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

-- combining multiple unrelated issues or changes in one PR makes following what the PR does harder and creates unnecessary dependencies – one change for one issue not being ok also blocks other changes from being merged
+- **read the first point** combining multiple unrelated issues or changes in one PR makes following what the PR does harder and creates unnecessary dependencies
+- another thing to consider is that if you're combining two logical changes in one PR, one of those changes could need further discussion block other changes from being merged.
+  If they were two separate PRs then the non-controversial changes could be merged while you discuss the blocking changes
-- not providing an overview of what a PR does, why and how means the only way to find out is be inspecting the changes which might or might not be a trivial thing to do
+- **read the second point** not providing an overview of what a PR does, why and how means the only way to find out is be inspecting the changes which might or might not be a trivial thing to do
   - not everyone looks at a PR to review and would look at all individual changes anyway – maybe someone just wants to follow what's happening or you or someone else looks at the PR later to understand a project's history
-- reviewers will want to test changes and must know how to do that
+- **read the thrid point** reviewers will want to test changes and must know how to do that
   - or product experts or other stakeholders are looking at the PR on a preview system and might not even be able to infer what, where or how to test from looking at the code changes
-- before/after screenshots etc. give a good impression of what a PR does at a glance
+- **read the forth point** before/after screenshots etc. give a good impression of what a PR does at a glance
-- obviously this is useful to be able to understand what task this addresses
+- **read the fifth point** obviously this is useful to be able to understand what task this addresses
   - if merging the PR closes that issue, add something like "closes #ticket" (depending on what tool you use)
 - …eventually every PR wants to be merged but before that comes the…